0xAX/linux-insides/SysCall/syscall-2.md

 The previous [part](http://0xax.gitbooks.io/linux-insides/content/SysCall/syscall-1.html) was the first part of the chapter that describes the [system call](https://en.wikipedia.org/wiki/System_call) concepts in the Linux kernel.
 In the previous part we learned what a system call is in the Linux kernel, and in operating systems in general.
 This was introduced from a user-space perspective, and part of the [write](http://man7.org/linux/man-pages/man2/write.2.html) system call implementation was discussed.
 In this part we continue our look at system calls, starting with some theory before moving onto the Linux kernel code.

-An user application does not make the system call directly from our applications.
+A user application does not make the system call directly from our applications.
 We did not write the `Hello world!` program like:

 ```C
 int main(int argc, char **argv)